Vogt935/V935.github.io/README.md

 <p>  There are companies that give you services free of charge (Google first and foremost) that in return use your data.
 Google gives you a long catalogue to manage the usage of your data (Hier noch link einfügen) and is watched by many NPOs/NGOs etc..
 Unless you are implying bad intentions, which most of us do, you get free services for data.</p>
 <p>  On the other hand, there are companies like Proton that charge a price but promise great data security.
 Most of these companies are small and we're implying good intentions.
 Still, paying money doesn't free them from being/becoming bad actors or still sell, save or copy your data.
 You still need to trust the company, and i'm not sure it they're trustable.
 They need a large sum of money to operate, too, after all.</p>

+<h2>Solutions</h2>
 <h3>Smartphone</h3>
+<p>Like with the PCs down the line, the question of smartphones is twofold: What OS is used and what apps on that OS.
+The OS is the most integral part, as it is <b>THE</b> one point of failure of every hardware: Its nice that you use private data apps if the one handling every datastream, every input and output is totally controlled by a big tech company.</p>
-<p>Choise of OS: The smartphones of today really don't allow for much variance.
+<p><b>Choise of OS</b>: The smartphones of today really don't allow for much variance.
 There are 2 main systems that are worth the hassle: Android and iOS.
-I will rule out other linux-based OSes because of rule 1 and 2.</p>
+I will rule out other linux-based OSes because of rule 1 and 2.
+So in the end, we're between a rock and a hard place!</p>
+<p><i>Android:</i> Android is controlled by Google and its "Play Services".
+Most Android smartphones also use Google Appls like GBoard, Calendar, Telephone, Messages.
+None of these apps are sure NOT to leak information to Google.
+The Play services are integral to the usage of Android, they handle the apps (Play Store) and many Android apps outright depend on them.</p>